Interface In Java Interview Questions

 • The best solution is to declare the implementing class as abstract; compilation will succeed

-• But next inheriting class (i.e.; extending this class) must provide concrete method implementation or declare again as abstract.
+• However, the next inheriting class (i.e., extending this class) must provide a concrete method implementation or declare it again as abstract.

 Can we reduce the visibility of the methods while implementing an interface?

-• As per overriding rule, access visibility of the methods can be widened further
+• As per the overriding rule, access visibility of the methods can be widened further

-• So, it is must declare overriding methods as public; as no other access visibility is wider than public
+• So, it must declare overriding methods as public; as no other access visibility is wider than the public

 • Read more about Java overriding rules here